This is part one in a two-part series entitled: Field Notes of Pain

 Stefanie started writing and speaking as a way to share the things she is learning from parenting her children, two of whom have a rare, regressive terminal disease, called Sanfilippo Syndrome.

 In the midst of the pain and suffering that comes from knowing you are going to lose two of your children to an incurable disease, which most people would consider their worst nightmare, we see Stefanie’s strength.
-And she will be the first to say that it comes from her faith and trust in Christ.
+She will be the first to say that it comes from her faith and trust in Christ.

-On November 13 2017, Stefanie’s son, Jayden went to be with his Savior, just eight months later, their daughter, Brooklyn (9) did too.
+On November 13 2017, Stefanie’s son, Jayden went to be with his Savior.
+Just eight months later, their daughter, Brooklyn (9) did too.